In order for the Divio Cloud and your local machine to communicate securely, Divio needs to know your public SSH key to verify your identity.

 Once your key has been set up, you will need to copy it from your computer and add it to the Divio Control Panel.
 You’ll only need to do this once per key.

-- Select your profile picture, located in the top left corner of your screen, then hit Account Settings in the dropdown menu.
+Select your profile picture, located in the top left corner of your screen, then Account Settings from the dropdown menu.

 Your Divio account will now recognise your computer as a trusted host, and you’ll be protected by encrypted communication for command-line operations between the two.